Sonetel/sonetel-python/docs/index.md

 ## Get started

 - If you don't have an account, sign up from [sonetel.com](https://app.sonetel.com/register?tag=api-developer&simple=true)
-- Install sonetel-python using pip.
+- Install the `sonetel` package using pip.

-## Project layout

-    mkdocs.yml    # The configuration file.
-    docs/
-        index.md  # The documentation homepage.
-        ...       # Other markdown pages, images and other files.